azimuth-cloud/azimuth-config/docs/deployment/testing.md

 # Used to configure the expected title fragment for the named Zenith service
 generate_tests_caas_test_case_{cluster_type}_service_{service_name}_expected_title: "<title fragment>"

-# If a cluster takes a long time to deploy,
+# If a cluster takes a long time to deploy, the verify timeout can be increased
 generate_tests_caas_test_case_{cluster_type}_verify_timeout: "45 minutes"
 ```